Error Handling Guide¶

 Model Fallback¶

 The router supports automatic model fallback when primary models are unavailable.
-This integrates with the circuit breaker for comprehensive error recovery.
+This integrates with the circuit breaker so failed requests cascade through alternate models before surfacing an error.

 # Model fallback configuration